 In the aerial image, pin Pr97 represents the cliff line in 2017, whilst the circled dot further out marks the position in 2003 [Google Earth: 21 September 2019].

 The land as it was in the mid-nineteenth century.
 Intack farmhouse has been lost.
 The area that became the wastewater treatment works is under threat.
-Nevills farmhouse, the north-east corner of which served as Erosion Post EP94, lies a distance less than the length of its curtilage from the cliff edge [Ordnance Survey: 1852-1854].
+Nevills farmhouse, the north-east corner of which served as Erosion Post EP94, currently lies a distance less than the length of the property’s curtilage from the cliff edge [Ordnance Survey: 1852-1854].

 Pictures and text by Brian Williams.